Almost 1.1M people have already signed up for Coinbase NFT waitlist By Cointelegraph - Up News Info

-There have already been more than 1 million sign-ups for Coinbase’s NFT platform since the waitlist went live on Oct.12.
+There have already been more than 1 million sign-ups for Coinbase’s nonfungible token (NFT) platform since the waitlist went live on Tuesd.

 Continue Reading on Coin Telegraph